BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt1.md

             shutil.rmtree(file_to_remove)
 ```

-We are now at 52 lines 95 words 6.5 X the amount of lines in the original make file, and we aren't even close to done yet.
+We are now at 52 lines 95 words 6.5 X the amount of lines in the original Makefile, and we aren't even close to done yet.
 Yeehaw.

 Since I have both of these working I'm also interested in seeing how much time each take.
-I am going to run `make dev && time make clean` followed by `make dev && python3 newmake` a few times and see what if any differences.
+I am going to run `make dev && time make clean` followed by `make dev && time python3 newmake.py` a few times and see what if any differences.

 ** make clean **
 ```